PKizzle/dns/cmd/atomdns/handlers/dbsqlite/README.md

 ```

 But this fails, _unless_ you are actually authoritative for `.` (the root zone), this because the origins are
-used to find those origins in the database.
+used to find those in the database.